livenlulu/PUI2015_lkang/HW3/README.md

 alpha = 0.05

 Results: Since the result for employment for >6 consecutive months is 1.589, less than the critical value of 3.84, which has a higher p=0.25.
-Therefore we reject the null hypothesis, meaning that the percentage for former prisoners employed for 6+ years after release is higher for candidates who participated in the program as for the control group.
+Therefore we cannot reject the null hypothesis, meaning that the percentage for former prisoners employed for 6+ years after release is higher for candidates who participated in the program as for the control group.
 Significance level p=0.25>p=0.05.